module Homotopy.Space.Sphere where

 look rather tautologous.

-The spheres of higher dimension can be defined inductively: , that is, suspending the -sphere constructs the -sphere.
+The spheres of higher dimension can be defined inductively: that is, suspending the constructs the

 A slightly less trivial example of definitions lining up is the